renzibei/fph-table/docs/ci.md

 `--baseline` goes on that platform's cell in `lookup-guard.yml`.
 Until that happens there is one file, and `fph_platform_tag` in `lib.sh` names a platform for the `--print` headers rather than choosing a baseline.

+`--update` will not write a measurement from a non-LP64 target into the shared file — it refuses and points at `--baseline` — so recording a 32-bit build's sizes takes a deliberate second flag rather than a plain `update-baselines.sh --sizeof` on the wrong machine.

 ## Counters